 1. Replace Your Vitamin C With Retinol

-Since summer is all about high-key sun protection, if you're going to use a serum, make it an antioxidant one like vitamin C. But for fall, swap that out for a retinol to increase cell turnover and remove the dead layer of skin leftover from summer.
-"Retinols do make skin more sensitive to the sun so they are well suited for the cooler months as we begin to spend more time indoors," says celebrity esthetician Joshua Ross of SkinLab, a Med Spa in Beverly Hills.
+Since summer is all about high-key sun protection, if you're going to use a serum, make it an antioxidant one like vitamin C. But for fall, swap that out for retinol to increase cell turnover and remove the dead layer of skin leftover from summer.
+"Retinols do make the skin more sensitive to the sun so they are well suited for the cooler months as we begin to spend more time indoors," says celebrity esthetician Joshua Ross of SkinLab, a Med Spa in Beverly Hills.